 You and your spouse will arrange meeting times that work for both of you prior to each of your mediation sessions.
 It is possible to arrange meetings with just the two of you and your mediator, as well as sessions with your respective attorneys.
 The entire process will only take as long as you need to draft a divorce agreement.
 Once the mediation process concludes, your mediator will help you file your proposed divorce agreement to the family court for final approval.

 Consult With a Midwest Family Law Attorney

 Remember, divorce mediation is not the “easy” way through divorce.
 Still, it is typically much easier than litigation if both you and your spouse are willing to approach the process willing to negotiate.
-A Midwest family law attorney is an ideal resource if you need specific legal advice about your divorce case and what to expect from the process.
+A Midwest family law attorney at Stange Law Firm in Oklahoma is an ideal resource if you need specific legal advice about your divorce case and what to expect from the process.